 A felony conviction, of any kind, is a potential limiting factor for clinical placements, future licensure, and/or employment.
-Prior to being accepted into the PTA Program, students must provide evidence of a "clear" background check.
+Most clinical facilities require evidence of a "clear" background check prior to participation in a clinical rotation.
 Clear is defined as without sexual/elder/child/spousal abuse, unacquainted felonies, embezzlement, misdemeanor which includes an element of monetary theft.